-Upon the cessation of mining operations, tenure of MLs will be maintained by MACH Energy until such a time when lease relinquishment criteria have been met and rehabilitation is to the satisfaction of relevant regulatory authorities including the NSW Resources Regulator and the DPE.
+Upon the cessation of mining operations, tenure of MLs will be maintained by MACH Energy until such a time when lease relinquishment criteria have been met and rehabilitation is to the satisfaction of relevant regulatory authorities including the NSW Resources Regulator and the DPHI.
 It is anticipated that lease relinquishment criteria would include:

-- Rehabilitated landforms are stable and consistent with the nominated post-mining land use which has been developed in consultation with relevant regulatory agencies and key stakeholders. - All rehabilitation and mine closure completion criteria have been met. - All ML conditions (including public safety considerations) have been satisfied. - Hard-stand areas and infrastructure have been removed (unless otherwise agreed with the ultimate landholder).
+- Rehabilitated landforms are stable and consistent with the nominated post-mining land use which has been developed in consultation with relevant regulatory agencies and key stakeholders. - Establishment of self-sustaining vegetation in previously cleared areas. - All rehabilitation and mine closure completion criteria have been met. - All ML conditions and other statutory approval conditions (including public safety considerations) have been satisfied. - Hard-stand areas and infrastructure have been removed (unless otherwise agreed with the ultimate landholder).

-As discussed in Section 2.3, in accordance with Condition 21 of EPBC Approval 2011/5795, a Mine Closure Plan for the MPO will be submitted to the DAWE at least 6 months prior to the closure of the MPO.
+As discussed in Section 2.3, in accordance with Condition 21 of EPBC Approval 2011/5795, a Mine Closure Plan for the MPO will be submitted to the DAWE (now AG DCCEEW) at least 6 months prior to the closure of the MPO.